mnagatsuka/next-firebase-auth/docs/specifications/api/README.md

 - `/responses`
   - Common HTTP response definitions (errors, success responses) for consistency across endpoints.
 - `/schemas`
   - Data models and request/response schemas.
 Each schema is its own `.yml` file for maintainability.
+Includes core entities (BlogPost, Comment), request/response wrappers, error models, and utility schemas like Pagination and ApiResponseStatus.
 - `/examples`
   - Concrete examples for all schemas, providing realistic sample data for documentation and testing.

 ## Rules and Best Practices

 ### Single Source of Truth
-The `openapi.yml` file and its referenced components are the definitive contract for our API.
+The `openapi/openapi.yml` file and its referenced components are the definitive contract for our API.
 Do not hardcode API paths or schemas in the application code without first defining them here.

 ### Modularity
 All schemas should be defined in separate `.yml` files within the `/schemas` directory.
-This keeps the main `openapi.yml` file clean and focused on paths.
+This keeps the main `openapi/openapi.yml` file clean and focused on paths.

 ### Naming Conventions
  `PascalCase` for schema names (e.g., `UserDashboard`, `ProductItem`).
 Use `camelCase` for property names within schemas (e.g., `userName`, `renewalDate`).